Boston Police Department: School desegregation busing crisis

+1980s

 1982 Boston arson spree

 Between 1982 and 1984, an arson ring that included BPD officers and allies set fire to 264 buildings.
 The ring opposed Proposition 2½, which reduced the funds that Massachusetts municipalities could raise through property taxes and led to cuts in fire departments and police agencies.
 Through committing arson, the ring hoped to cause social disorder to make the case for the necessity of firefighters and police.

 Charles Stuart murder investigation

-In 1989, Charles Stuart killed his wife and accused an unknown Black man for the murder.
-BPD proceeded to conduct a manhunt targeting young Black men, indiscriminately using stop and frisk tactics, especially in neighborhoods of Mission Hill and Roxbury.
-Some residents compared the response to living in a war zone and the response is said to have contributed to distrust between Black communities and BPD for decades following.
+In 1989, Charles Stuart killed his wife and accused an unknown black man for the murder.
+BPD proceeded to conduct a manhunt targeting young black men, indiscriminately using stop and frisk tactics, especially in neighborhoods of Mission Hill and Roxbury.
+Some residents compared the response to living in a war zone and the response is said to have contributed to distrust between black communities and BPD for decades following.

+1990s

 Federal fingerprinting coordination

 On August 23, 1995, the BPD became the first police agency to send fingerprint images to the FBI electronically using the newly created EFIPS (now IAFIS) system.
-The first set of fingerprints were for a suspect arrested for armed robbery.
+The first set of fingerprints was for a suspect arrested for armed robbery.
 Within hours of the receipt of the fingerprints, the FBI determined that the suspect had a number of prior arrests, including one for assault with intent to kill.